Featured Image showing the title and the logos for both WordPress and Squarespace

 Getting started with WordPress does have a small learning curve for beginners.
 You need to get familiar with WordPress terminology and concepts like categories and tags, posts and pages, plugins and themes.
 All in all, WordPress seems fairly easy to use.

 WordPress is free to get started because of its open-source nature.
 If you want a more detailed theme or premium plugins, those will require an investment.
-For example, a premium WordPress theme costs around $39 – $120.
+For example, a premium WordPress theme license costs around $200 per year.

-WordPress sites require maintenance such as optimizing content, managing website security and more.
-You can expect maintenance costs to range between $49 and $200 per month depending on the type of website you have.
+WordPress sites require maintenance such as optimizing content, managing website security, and more.
+You can expect maintenance costs to range between $109 and $200 per month depending on the type of website you have.
+Our maintenance packages begin at $109 and include hosting and all premium plugin licenses.

 Squarespace